RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (e) Any document lodged with the registrar and made part of the Court’s records shall not thereafter be withdrawn permanently from the official court files.

-(3) Inspection and copying.—(a) Documents filed for Court purposes are public documents and may be inspected by any person in the presence of the registrar.
+(a) Documents filed for Court purposes are public documents and may be inspected by any person in the presence of the registrar.

 (b) Copies of any document forming part of the Court’s records may be made by any person in the presence of the registrar.